xho95/xho95.github.io/_projects/_Swift/2017-02-28-Basic-Operators.md

 // userDefinedColorName is nil, so colorNameToUse is set to the default of "red"
 ```

-The userDefinedColorName variable is defined as an optional String, with a default value of nil.
-Because userDefinedColorName is of an optional type, you can use the nil-coalescing operator to consider its value.
+The `userDefinedColorName` variable is defined as an optional `String`, with a default value of `nil`.
+Because `userDefinedColorName` is of an optional type, you can use the nil-coalescing operator to consider its value.
 In the example above, the operator is used to determine an initial value for a String variable called colorNameToUse.
 Because userDefinedColorName is nil, the expression userDefinedColorName ?? defaultColorName returns the value of defaultColorName, or "red".

 If you assign a non-nil value to userDefinedColorName and perform the nil-coalescing operator check again, the value wrapped inside userDefinedColorName is used instead of the default: